Clear cookie banners

 The general rules are:

-- Provide information about the purpose
+- Provide information about the processing of personal data and the purpose thereof

 - Do not use pre-ticked choice options